Vanishing performance of the parity-encoded quantum approximate optimization algorithm applied to spin-glass models: Parity encoded QAOA and spin-glass models

 Applying a constraint-fixing procedure to explicitly correct broken constraints in the measured output of the algorithm, can potentially be computationally demanding.
 Furthermore, to understand the performance of the quantum algorithm, it is preferred not to add any expensive post-processing steps.
 Otherwise, they could dominate the scaling of the algorithm.

 Therefore, to measure the performance of the algorithm, we will evaluate the cost function~\cite{Weidinger2023}

 on the output state.
 Here we use the notation $\sigma^z_{tj}\equiv \sigma^z_{jt}$, and $\sigma^z_{jj}=1$.
 This cost function evaluates the mean logical energy of decoding along the `qubit lines', which are the lines in the LHZ triangle with a common index.
 There are $N$ such lines, and they correspond to spanning trees in the logical problem, as sketched in Fig.~\ref{fig:LHZ_ST}.
-Thus if we pick such a spanning tree $t$ at random, we can associate a logical bitstring with a measured parity-encoded bitstring in the following way: (i) We fix the logical qubit $t$, because of the $\mathbb{Z}_2$ symmetry of~\eqref{eq:SK_log} this is an arbitrary choice. (ii) We fix the remainder of logical qubits $i\neq t$ according to $\sigma^z_{it} = \sigma^z_{ti}$ measured in the parity bitstring.
-For example, if we choose $\ev{Z_t} = 1$, and we have the measurement outcome $\ev{\sigma^z_{it}}=-1$ in the parity bitstring, we then have that $\ev{Z_i}=-1$ in the logical bitstring.
+Thus if we pick such a spanning tree $t$ at random, we can associate a logical bitstring with a measured parity-encoded bitstring $\bm{z}$ in the following way: (i) We fix the logical qubit $t$, because of the $\mathbb{Z}_2$ symmetry of~\eqref{eq:SK_log} this is an arbitrary choice. (ii) We fix the remainder of logical qubits $i\neq t$ according to $\sigma^z_{it} = \sigma^z_{ti}$ measured in the parity bitstring.
+For example, if we choose the logical qubit $t$ to be in the `1' state, and we have the measurement outcome $\ev{\sigma^z_{it}}{\bm{z}}=-1$ in the parity bitstring, we then have that the $i$th qubit is in the `$-1$' state in the logical bitstring.
+In this way, we can associate $N$ logical bitstrings, each corresponding to one of the qubit line spanning trees, to the parity bitstring $\bm{z}$.
+If no constraints are broken in $\bm{z}$, these $N$ logical bitstrings are the same.

 Following this procedure, Eq.~\eqref{eq:H_ST} gives the average logical energy of decoding along $N$ qubit lines.
 Broken constraints will lead to inconsistent logical bitstrings along different qubit lines.
 However, the exact ground state of Eq.~\eqref{eq:H_ST} encodes the logical solution, and decoding along any spanning tree will lead to this solution.